Report litter and dog fouling »

 What if I drop litter in a public place?

-Under the Environment Protection Act 1990 if you drop or abandon litter in a public place you have committed the offence of dropping and leaving litter, and therefore in line with our zero tolerance policy you will be issued with a Fixed Penalty Notice of £75.00 for the offence.
+Under the Environment Protection Act 1990 if you drop or abandon litter in a public place you have committed the offence of dropping and leaving litter, and therefore in line with our zero tolerance policy you will be issued with a Fixed Penalty Notice of £100 for the offence (reduced to £75 if paid within 10 days).
 Should you have been caught littering before in our district you may not be offered another Fixed Penalty Notice and may be prosecuted.

 Who is liable for the fine?